 Crematorium: Building in which the cremation of bodies takes place.

-Crypt or Recess: A space in a wall built to receive a casket, then sealed and covered with a white marble plaque with an inscription about the deceased.
+Crypt or Recess: A space in a wall built to receive a casket, then sealed and covered normally with a white marble plaque and an inscription about the deceased.

 Death Certificate: A death certificate is required by law after a person dies.
 Two parties must sign the death certificate – a medical professional (either a physician, coroner, or medical examiner) who will certify the death by noting the cause of death, time of death and the identity of the deceased.
 A licensed funeral director will confirm that the body was properly handled.

-Direct Burial: A simple burial with no viewing or visitation, which usually involves only the transportation, care, of burial of the remains.
+Direct Burial: A simple burial with no viewing or visitation, which usually involves only the transportation and burial of the body.